Best Recipes for Homemade Cookies and Bars

 What could be easier?

-Both of these Recipes for Pumpkin Squares use melted butter which make them even quick and easier since there is no waiting for butter to soften and stir together with a wooden spoon—so you don't even need to use your electric mixer!
+These first two Recipes for Pumpkin Squares use melted butter which make them even quick and easier since there is no waiting for butter to soften and stir together with a wooden spoon—so you don't even need to use your electric mixer!

 You can make these Pumpkin Bars with the chips of your choice - cinnamon chips and semi-sweet chocolate chips are my favorites.